 They strolled to the tower, Joel telling Noella what each building was and what lay beyond the town each direction.
 Noella realized quickly this was more than just a tour but was meant to look like one to anyone else.
 She paid close attention and memorized landmarks and where they were.
-When they got back to the stables, Joel said, “We’ll leave at noon.
+When they got back to the stables, Joel said, “We’ll leave at noon tomorrow.
 The stable boy will be back in the morning.
 I’ve stowed my bundles out of town.
 Leave the lantern and your basket here.
-I’ll take them out there, too.
+I’ll take them out there.
 If I don’t come for you, meet me by the willow tree I pointed out.”
-He looked Noella and said slowly, “Do not tell the woman or her mother that you are not coming back.
+He looked at Noella and said slowly, “Do not tell the woman or her mother that you are not coming back.
 It’s okay,” he added when Noella looked scared.

 Noella noticed she didn’t mention anything about Joel, but it wasn’t uncommon for servants to live separately.
 “That is very kind of you,” said Noella.
 “Your maman is very sweet.”

 “Good, you can move your things in this evening, or I may be back at noon.
 You could do it then.”